Appdynamics/iot-cpp-sdk/README.md

 $ make
 ```

-If you want to view the code coverage done by the tests, run
+If you want to build tests and enable code coverage, run

 ```sh
 $ cmake .. -DENABLE_COVERAGE=1